nuBuilder/nuBuilder/core/libs/nudb/doc/html/_sources/config.txt

     It currently changes following behavior:

     * There is welcome message on the main page.
-    * There is footer information about demo server and used git revision.
+    * There is footer information about demo server and used Git revision.
     * The setup script is enabled even with existing configuration.
     * The setup does not try to connect to the MySQL server.